tokKurumi/tim-messanger/.github/instructions/project overview.instructions.md

 This repository implements a distributed, server-side TUI messenger accessible via SSH.
 The system consists of stateless C++20 microservices communicating asynchronously via MQTT.
 The server-side TUI frontend communicates with broker via MQTT.
-Authentication is based on SSH keys, and JWT is used for identity and claims propagation.
+Authentication is handled by a dedicated auth-service using username/password (or username+token), and JWT is used for identity and claims propagation between services.
 All services are containerized and deployable via Docker Swarm.

 # Language and technology stack